MafaldaSFerreira/physalia_adaptation_course-2024/05_day5/Tutorial_Day5_FunctionalAnn.md

 ## 5-3.
 Gene ontology enrichment analysis with goseq

-**OBS!
+>OBS!
 Gene enrichment analysis is mostly designed for RNAseq or whole-genome analyses in which all genes are analyzed.
-The next steps use our RAD-seq data just for instructional purposes and such that you can replicate the analysis with your whole-genome data, if you have it.**
+The next steps use our RAD-seq data just for instructional purposes and such that you can replicate the analysis with your whole-genome data, if you have it.

 Note: This script was built with the help or Dr. E. Berdan (U. Stockholm).

-This part will only be in Rstudio on your computer.
+This part will be done in Rstudio on your computer.
 Please copy *the whole folder `05_day5`* to your local computer, set your working directory in Rstudio to `05_day5`, and load the required package:
 ```R
 # load package